KD5VMF/Arduino-Giga-R1-Wifi/Giga_StefansBasic2/README.md

   - **Safe-fail**: if no USB drive is present or filesystem is unavailable, commands print a clear error and the interpreter keeps running.
 - ✅ Solid default serial UX for **Tera Term** / PuTTY / minicom
 - ✅ Full language set enabled (see below)
+- ⚠️ Still improving ease-of-use with **Tera Term and other terminals** (banner alignment, CR/LF handling).

 ---